Pragatibala/assignment/assignment/module-3-CSS&CSS-3/css-theory.md

 ## ans:

+Why background and color are the separate properties if they should always be set together?
+There are two reasons behind this:
-background color property used to specify color of an element. background-image property used to one or more images of an element. gradient color value used in background-image property.
+It enhances the legibility of style sheets.
+The background property is a complex property in CSS, and if it is combined with color, the complexity will further increase background color property used to specify color of an element. background-image property used to one or more images of an element. gradient color value used in background-image property.